Inside visits and special features are shown in UPPERCASE in the tour description.

 HONOLULU.
 One last day in Waikiki, the world’s most famous beach.
 Your Tour Director has ideas to make your day memorable.

 HONOLULU–HILO–HAWAII VOLCANOES NATIONAL PARK–KONA.
 This morning, depart for Hilo on the “Big Island” of Hawaii with its spectacular scenery that includes misty plateaus, craggy cliffs, tropical rainforests, bamboo groves, and lava deserts.
 On arrival, tour HAWAII VOLCANOES NATIONAL PARK.
-See Kilauea Crater, rising 4,090 feet above a volcanic wonderland of steaming fire pits, lava tubes, and fern forests.
+Home to Kilauea, one of the world’s most active volcanoes.
+Witness dramatic volcanic landscapes, rare flora and fauna and, much more!
 Arrive in Kona on the sunny side of the “Big Island” in the early evening.

 KONA.
 The following two days are free to explore the charming and historic town of Kailua-Kona.
 Optional activities include a snorkeling cruise to a coral reef to view magnificent tropical fish; or a helicopter ride along the Kohala coastline, and over the famed Parker Ranch and an active volcano.
 For a true adventure, join the afternoon optional excursion to the summit of Mauna Kea Crater (13,796 feet) to view the sunset, then visit the Ellison Onizuka Visitor Center (9,200 feet) to stargaze in the evening.